 Breast Imaging Fellowships

 The Medical University of South Carolina is pleased to offer a fellowship position in Breast Imaging.
 The Hollings Cancer Center Breast Imaging Division is a comprehensive program composed of screening mammography, diagnostic mammography, breast ultrasound, breast MR imaging and all interventional breast imaging procedures including MR-guided breast biopsy.
-There are five MUSC breast imaging faculty, three of whom also share time in the Ultrasound Division of the department and one who shares time in the Musculoskeletal Division.
-The faculty are actively involved in national meetings (ARRS and RSNA) and are members of the Society of Breast Imaging and one of our Radiology faculty serves as the Editor of the Newsletter for the Society of Breast Imaging.
+There are six MUSC breast imaging faculty, three of whom also share time in the Ultrasound Division of the department.
+The faculty are actively involved in national meetings (ARRS and RSNA), and are active members in ABR, ACR, and AIUM in addition to the Society of Breast Imaging.
 The fellowship is primarily centered on Breast Imaging but there is flexibility in the program to allow for some exposure to other aspects of Women's Imaging such as pelvic ultrasound and pelvic MR imaging.

 The fellow is expected to be involved in the ongoing research projects of the division and to publish at least one article in a refereed journal during the year.
 The research endeavors are closely monitored by the attending staff who serve as mentors for these responsibilities.
-For these efforts, the fellow is given academic time during the year.
+Based on their effrots, the fellow may be given some academic time during the year.

 Program inquiries may be addressed to:

 This non-ACGME Fellowship is a one-year only junior faculty (Clinical Instructor) position within the College of Medicine.
 Applicant must be able to obtain a permanent SC medical license prior to the start of the fellowship.
 Information regarding SC permanent medical license eligibility can be found at South Carolina Department of Labor, Licensing, and Regulation.